-&lt;sup>545 C.F.R. §§ 75.2 and 75 Appendix III through Appendix VII and Appendix IX.
+545 CFR §§75.2 and 75 Appendix III through Appendix VII and Appendix IX.

-Indirect Cost Rate: All Subchapter C-funded CILs with more than one cost objective, regardless of size, are required to obtain an approved Indirect Cost Rate unless they can allocate everything directly to each of their cost objectives (and can prove it, which is highly unlikely) or qualify for and request the 10% de minimis rate.
-The rate identifies indirect costs that they will be charging as an expense to the grant.
-More information about applying for an indirect cost rate can be found on ILRU's website.
+Indirect Cost Rate - an indirect cost rate is a mechanism for determining fairly and conveniently within the boundaries of sound administrative principle, what proportions of an organization's administration costs each program should bear.
+All Part C-funded CILs with more than one cost objective, regardless of size, are required to obtain an approved indirect cost rate unless they can allocate everything directly to each of their cost objectives (and can prove it, which is highly unlikely) or qualify for and request the 10% de minimis rate.
+The rate identifies indirect costs the CIL will be charging as an expense to the grant.
+More information about applying for an indirect cost rate can be found on ILRU's website.7

-Internal Controls: Policies and procedures to protect the assets of the organization and to allow for proper record keeping, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
-These controls also help to minimize employee theft, fraud, and mistakes.
+Internal Controls - policies and procedures to protect the assets of the organization and to allow for proper record keeping, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
+These controls also help to minimize employee theft, fraud, and mistakes.8

-Net Income (or Loss): The difference between revenue and expenses during an accounting period: a month and/or a year.
+Net Income (or Loss) - the difference between revenue and expenses during an accounting period: a month and/or a year.
 Nonprofits usually call this a surplus or an excess of support and revenue over expenses.

-Non-federal entity: A state, local government, Indian tribe, institution of higher education (IHE), or nonprofit organization that carries out a federal award as a recipient or subrecipient.
+Non-federal entity - a state, local government, Indian tribe, institution of higher education (IHE), or nonprofit organization that carries out a federal award as a recipient or subrecipient.
+The CIL receiving direct federal support (Part C) is a non-federal entity.

-Notes to Financial Statements: Information or notes included in a financial statement that are relevant to a center's finances but not adequately explained in the statements.
-Notes also explain any major (usually over 10 percent) variances in budget and actual numbers.
+Notes to Financial Statements - information or notes included in a financial statement that are relevant to a CIL's finances but not adequately explained in the statements.

-Obligation: Orders placed for property and services, contracts and subawards made, and similar transactions during a given period that require payment by the non-federal entity during the same or a future period.
+Obligation - orders placed for property and services, contracts and subawards made, and similar transactions during a given period that require payment by the non-federal entity during the same or a future period.10

-Operating Budget/Annual Budget: This shows the planned revenue and expenses for the upcoming year.
+Operating Budget/Annual Budget - this shows the planned revenue and expenses for the upcoming year.

-Overhead Costs: Costs which support the entire organization, not just one program.
+Overhead Costs - costs which support the entire organization, not just one program.
 Sometimes referred to as indirect costs, administrative costs, general and administrative, or general costs.